 With application licensing, you can set up a list of Gmail accounts to test your in-app billing and subscription integration.
 Your own publishing account is always considered a licensed tester.

 Set up application licensing

-- Go to your Play Console.
+- Open Play Console.

-Once your list is ready, make sure:
+Once your list is ready, make sure that:

 - Your app has been published to the open, closed, internal test or production track.
 We recommend publishing your app to the internal test track.
 Make sure that your testers are also eligible to receive your release by following the instructions for managing testers by email address or using Google Groups.